 What affects the cost of renters insurance

-While the average national monthly cost of renters insurance is $42 per month based on policies issued this year, several factors will ultimately determine how much your renters insurance policy costs.
+While the average national cost of renters insurance is $15 per month according to the Triple-I, several factors will ultimately determine how much your renters insurance policy costs.
 These include considerations for:

 - ZIP code